 - Residential Tenancies Mandatory Conciliation Service

 Landlord = lessors, property managers, owners, park operators, and providers of boarding and lodging accommodation.

-Renter = all tenants in private rental homes, public, social, community and government officer housing; long-stay residents in residential parks; and boarders and lodgers.
+Tenant = all tenants in private rental homes, public, social, community and government officer housing; long-stay residents in residential parks; and boarders and lodgers.

 Visit the Residential Rent Relief Grant Scheme page for details and to apply.

-What is the emergency period?
+When was the emergency period?

-Other elements of the laws include:
+Other elements of the laws included:

 - a ban on rent increases during the moratorium period;

 - fixed-term tenancies automatically converted to periodic tenancies if they expired during the period unless another fixed-term agreement was entered into;